 Little Star Diner

 It’s so easy to start the day with coffee, but I challenge you to drink a 16 oz glass of lemon water upon waking FIRST.
 And for extra credit, you can follow that with an ancient Ayurvedic recipe that will support the body’s natural detoxification process.
 This tea is made from cumin, coriander and fennel seeds.
 Simply take ½ tsp of each spice and steep in hot water to make a tea.
 20 oz daily.

 3) Make a to-don’t list.

 This might sound strange but it’s a really effective strategy to help you keep a balance throughout the summer.
 You don’t have to say yes to every social engagement, to every family member, to every farmer’s market, live music or festive event.
 Giving yourself permission to say no can be profoundly helpful!

 4) Don’t derail yourself when out of your normal routine.
 Traveling, playing or camping can be harder to balance since you are out of your normal routine.
 We have all been there… sitting by the campfire and indulging in a few s’mores when that isn’t something you would ever typically eat.
 And of course, by eating a little sugar it starts the intense cravings for more more more.
 Eating healthy while camping can be easier than you think!
 I suggest always prioritizing veggies while camping.
 This can mean raw chopped veggies with some fun dips like hummus or my ultimate favorite cilantro almond hummus dip.
 I also love making ‘veggie packs’ in tin foil to throw on the campfire.
 Simply chop up your favorite veggies and drizzle with avocado oil, salt, and pepper.
 Wrap in two layers of foil and you have a delicious and nutritious side to go with your camp meal.

-5) Try this delicious ‘Summer Dreaming’ Recipe.
-This can easily be made in a high powered blender.
+Want to try your own juice recipe?
+Try this delicious ‘Summer Dreaming’ Recipe.
+This can easily be made in a high-powered blender.